fluidecho/yakety/README.md

 Bi-directional node to node messaging and request-reply.

-Both the server and client can send and recieve messages as well as requests-replys.
+Both the server and client can send and receive messages as well as requests-replys.

+Yakety is a bit like REST, but allows the server to instigate requests to the client, plus fire-and-forget messages.
+Yakety will also maintain persistent connections by automatically reconnecting clients.
+Yakety is for back-end node to node communications, not a browser compatible solution.

 ## Installation